flatironinstitute/kachery-p2p/README.md

 ## How it works

 Each running `kachery-p2p` daemon is a node in the distributed kachery-p2p network and has a unique public/private key pair.
 The ID of the node is equal to the public key.
-The system is built on top of [hyperswarm](https://github.com/hyperswarm/hyperswarm) which allows peers that share a common channel to find and connect to one another.
+The system allows peers that share a common channel to find and connect to one another.

-Behind the scenes, `kachery-p2p` uses two types of hyperswarms: `lookup swarms` and `file transfer swarms`.
-The `lookup swarms` correspond to `kachery-p2p` channels and are used to determine which nodes contain which files.
-The `file transfer swarms` correspond to individual nodes and are used to perform the actual data transfer.
-Each node is the primary member of its own `file transfer swarm`.
-Other nodes can download files from the primary member by joining the swarm as secondary members.

-Each node is a member of the following swarms:
-* The lookup swarm `x` for each kachery-p2p channel `x` that the node belongs to
-* The file transfer swarm `ID` where `ID` is the node ID, as a primary member
-* Other file transfer swarms as needed for file download, as a secondary member

-When a node wants to download a file with hash `h` it takes the following steps:
-* Broadcasts a `seeking(h)` message to each lookup swarm it belongs to
-* Waits for `providing(h)` messages from other members of the lookup swarm
-* If at least one `providing(h)` message is received
-    - Chooses one of the nodes that is providing the file
-    - Joins the file transfer swarm for that node
-    - Tries to download the file in that file transfer swarm
-    - If failure, try again for a different `providing(h)` message

-When a node wants to share its files:
-* Listens for `seeking(h)` messages on each lookup swarm it belongs to
-* If `seeking(h)` message is received and the node has the file with hash `h`, it sends a `providing(h)` message back to the seeking node.
-* Provides files for download on its own file transfer swarm.

 ## Authors

-Jeremy Magland, Center for Computational Mathematics, Flatiron Institute
+Jeremy Magland and Jeff Soules, Center for Computational Mathematics, Flatiron Institute